senzing-garage/docker-compose-air-gapper/README.md

 # docker-compose-air-gapper

+## Synopsis

-Create a TGZ bundle for air-gapped environments based on docker-compose.yaml
+Create a TGZ bundle for air-gapped environments based on `docker-compose.yaml`

+## Overview

+Steps:

+1. Create a `tgz` file containing
+1. "Normalize" a `docker-compose.yaml` file to instantiate variables.
+1. Scan through the normalized `docker-compose.yaml` file looking for `image:` tags
+1. Create a shell script that

 ## In an internet-connected environment